april5622/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a javascript library used in web development to build interactive elements on website.
+There is react components which implement a render() method that takes input data and returns to display.
+In addition to taking input data via this.prop, a component can maintain internal state data via this.state.
+When a component's state data changes, the rendered markup will be updated.

 - [ ] What does it mean to _think_ in react?

+Thinking in react comes in steps.
+First is to break the UI in a component hierarchy.
+Then build a static version in react.
+Third is to identify the minimal representation of UI state.
+Fourth is identify where your state should live.
+Finally, add inverse data flow.

 - [ ] Describe state.

+The state object is where you store property values that belongs to the component.
+If state object changes, the components will re-render.

 - [ ] Describe props.

+Props are arguments passed into react componenets.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are anything that affect something outside the scope of the function being executed.
+A side effect is something that can cause a component to return a different output for the same state and props.

 ## Project Set Up